hoanhan101/ultimate-go/README.md

 In the mix, I also include links to other articles that I find helpful.

-If you’re interested in getting updates for this, feel free to join my [mail list here →](https://tinyletter.com/hoanhan)
+If you’re interested in getting updates for this, feel free to join my [mailing list here →](https://tinyletter.com/hoanhan)

 ## Table of Contents